-ICCR member Mercy Investment Services used the resolution it filed in late 2017, at Dick's Sporting Goods to open a discussion with the company about the clear business and moral case for immediate corporate action.
+ICCR member Mercy Investment Services filed the campaign's first shareholder resolution in late 2017, at Dick's Sporting Goods to open a discussion with the company about the clear business and moral case for immediate corporate action.
 The resolution was withdrawn following a productive dialogue with company management.
 Subsequently, Dick's agreed to stop selling assault-style weapons at its Field & Stream stores, and raised the minimum age of gun purchasers to 21.

-On March 27, we released an Investor Statement on Gun Violence, identifying 13 actions companies can adopt to reduce the risk of gun violence, many of them taken/adapted from the Sandy Hook Principles.
+In 2018, we also released an Investor Statement on Gun Violence, identifying 13 actions companies can adopt to reduce the risk of gun violence, many of them taken/adapted from the Sandy Hook Principles.
 The statement was endorsed by 142 investors representing US$634 billion in managed assets.

-In valdation of the level of investor concern around this issue, a resolution at gun maker Sturm Ruger requesting a details on company activities to make it's products safer garnered nearly 70% support at the annual meeting on May 9th.
+In valdation of the level of investor concern around this issue, the 2018 resolution at gun maker Sturm Ruger requesting details on company activities to make its products safer garnered nearly 70% support.
 You can read our press release here.
-A similar proposal at American Outdoor Brands Company is scheduled to go to a vote on September 25th.
-To read our exempt solicitation encouraging investors to vote YES in support of proposal #4 on the proxy, click here.
+A similar 2018 proposal at American Outdoor Brands Company also won a significant 52% of the vote.
+Read our 2018 AOBC exempt solicitation here.

 What Investors are Saying